Dive into Darkness: 10 Ultimate Goth Garden Plant Picks

 'Dark Side of the Moon' Astilbe hybrid

-• Description: A dark foliage astilbe with feathery, purple, plume-like summer flowers.
+• Description: An astilbe with intense dark chocolate brown colored leaves and feathery, purple, plume-like summer flowers.
 The perfect dark foliage plant for shade!

 • Type: Perennial